 The use of technology supports student learning at Templestowe Park.

 - Each classroom is equipped with an interactive screen that enables teachers to model new concepts and demonstrate specific skills in an engaging manner.
 In turn, students are able to share with their class when it is their turn to use the screen.

-The Reading Recovery Program is Literacy Intervention for Year One students who need extra support with their reading and writing skill development.
-This program involves:
+The Reading Assistance Program is Literacy Intervention for Year One and Two students who require extra assistance to improve their reading and writing in a specially designed intervention program.

-- enabling children to become active and independent readers and writers, better able to join in the daily literacy activities in their classroom.
+- this program enables children to become active and independent readers and writers, better able to join in the daily literacy activities in their classroom.